JhonatanRSantos/go-exercises/README.md

 <br>

 **Hello, there!!!** Welcome to my **Golang exercises repo**.
 This repository was created to track my evolution with Golang.<br>
-This repo is a work in progress, so if you find some error or if you have a better approach to solve a given problem feel free to make a pull request.
+The repo is a work in progress, so if you find some error or if you have a better approach to solve a given problem feel free to make a pull request.

 ## List of exercises